 Ask People to Take Your Picture

-ASK PEOLE TO TAKE YOUR PHOTO!
-I have a thousand photos of Europe but I’m only in about a dozen of them.
-I didn’t even realize it until I got back home and started looking through my picture — I still regret not having more.
-People are more then willing to take your photo, but you just have to ask.
+ASK PEOPLE TO TAKE YOUR PHOTO!
+I have a thousand photos of Europe, but I’m only in about a dozen of them.
+I didn’t even realize it until I got back home and started looking through my pictures — I still regret not having more.
+People are more than willing to take your photo, but you just have to ask.

-The most stuff you drag along with you the more difficult traveling becomes — especially when you’re traveling alone.
+The more stuff you drag along with you, the more difficult traveling becomes — especially when you’re traveling alone.
 Check out this traveling Europe packing list for women for tips on what to pack.

 Safety Advice for Solo Women Travelers

-The main reason why females don’t travel alone usually boils down the safety concerns and it is smart to be vigilant when you’re traveling alone.
-But European cities are much safer than US cities.
+The main reason why females don’t travel alone usually boils down to safety concerns and it is smart to be vigilant when you’re traveling alone.
+European cities are much safer than most US cities.
 I know I felt safer walking the streets in Europe than I do in the US.
-The advice in this section are all pretty common sense things but it is a good idea to read through them so they’re fresh in your mind.
+The advice in this section are all pretty common sense things, but it is a good idea to read through them so they’re fresh in your mind.